How we protect your information

 - Select ‘no’ when your computer or mobile offers to automatically remember your login ID or password for websites or applications.

-- Don’t open attachments or emails if you don’t know the sender or if you’re not expecting the email.
-If you don’t know who sent you the email, delete it.
+- Don’t open attachments, emails or click on links in text messages (SMS) if you don’t know the sender or if you’re not expecting the communication.
+If you don’t know who sent you the email or SMS, delete it.

 - Don’t give out your personal details unless you’re confident the recipient is a trusted party.

 - Question and verify requests to provide, update, validate or confirm your personal or account information in an unexpected way, even if it looks like it’s from your bank or an organisation you know and trust.
-If in doubt contact the organisation by phone.
+If in doubt, contact the organisation.

 - Only download software and files from reputable websites you trust.